The Sapphire Desktop Headphone Amplifier

 A simple Zener voltage regulator with pass transistor.

-The Zener cathode resistor R1 is chosen to allow 2-5 mA to flow through the Zener for stable, low impedance operation.
+The Zener cathode resistor R15 is chosen to allow about 5-10 mA to flow through the Zener for stable, low impedance operation.
 The Zener reference voltage is sent through an RC filter to the base of the pass transistor.
-About 1/100th the pass current, roughly 0.2 mA, has to flow into the transistor base, and R3 is chosen to keep the voltage drop under 250 mV.
-C5 is chosen to set the RC time constant to about 50 ms (f3dB=3 Hz).
+About 1/100th the pass current, roughly 1 mA, has to flow into the transistor base, and R17 is chosen to keep the voltage drop under 500 mV.
+C15 is chosen to set the RC time constant to about 50 ms (f3dB=3 Hz).
 The emittor of the pass transistor tries to follow the base voltage despite the ripple present on the collector, with the end result that the output voltage has much less ripple and noise than the input voltage.

 The complete circuit for bipolar voltages and including the filter capacitor banks is shown below.
-Small value electrolytics C7-C14 are distributed around the circuit close to the op amp and ouput transistors.
+Small value electrolytics are distributed around the circuit close to the op amp and ouput transistors.
+100 nF ceramic bypass capcitors (not shown on the circuit diagram) are placed near the active components to prevent high frequency oscillation and shield against RFI interferance.

 The power supply filter and voltage regulation circuit diagram.